-Researchers in California confirmed a breakthrough in nuclear fusion, where they recorded the first case of ignition on August 8, 2021, which has now been published.
+Researchers in California confirmed a breakthrough in nuclear fusion, where they recorded the first case of ignition on August 8, 2021.

 On August 8, 2021, 192 laser beams pumped far more energy than the entire US electrical grid into a tiny golden capsule and ignited, for a split second, the same thermonuclear fire that powers the Sun.